JuliaImages/juliaimages.github.io/docs/src/tutorials/quickstart.md

 Gray.(img) #hide
 ```

-Don't worry if you don't get the "image" result, that's expected and you'll
+Don't worry if you don't get the "image" result, that's expected because it's actually recognized as a numerical array
-learn how to automatically display an image later in JuliaImages.
+and not an image.
+You will learn how to automatically display an image later in JuliaImages.

 We could also select a region-of-interest from a larger image